Redefining the future of plastics

 Bioplastics turn into carbon sinks

-The renewable polymers made from waste and residue origin absorb a significant amount of atmospheric carbon dioxide, making them carbon sinks, especially in long-lasting applications.
+The renewable polymers made from waste and residue origin tie a significant amount of atmospheric carbon dioxide, making them carbon sinks, especially in long-lasting applications.
 In single-use applications such as packaging, bioplastics offer clear reductions in global warming potential due to renewable origin, recycling potential and renewable energy in waste management if incineration is considered as their end of life option.

 Numerous applications waiting to happen